rocky-jaiswal/my_blogs/content/2024-12-22-jruby-jbang.md

         }
     }

-Then we have a Javalin CRUD like app with some JWT auth also thrown in -
+Finally we have a Javalin CRUD like app with some JWT auth also thrown in -

     require 'java'
     require 'jwt'